 - Installing the curtain rods.

-The DIY hardware mounts to the wall like any other curtain rod hardware.
+The DIY hardware screws to the wall like any other curtain rod hardware.
 The PVC sits down in the DIY rod hardware, then you can pinch the pipe strap tight to secure the new curtain rods in place.

 Really great idea!!
 Conduit is a much cheaper alternative to regular curtain rods and in my opinion, BETTER, because it can be painted any color you choose!
 Thanks for sharing!